MateuszOtmianowski/R-notes/Notes.md

 - When you use .() in j, the result is always a data.table.
 But data.table also provides the option to return a vector while computing on just a single column and not wrapping it with .(), for convenience;
 - .SD can be used in j to do an operations on each column except the column named in by, ex.
 DT[,(.SD, sum),by=x] (you can bypass that by explicitly naming by column in .SDcols), to select fewer number of columns you can use .SDcols argument, after by ex.
 DT[,lapply(.SD, sum),,.SDcols=2:4];
 - DT[[3]] chooses first column as a vector;
 - := is defined for use in j only, and there are two ways of using it.
-The first is the LHS := RHS form, where LHS is a character vector of column names and RHS is the corresponding value;
+The first is the LHS := RHS form, where LHS is a character vector of column names and RHS is the corresponding value, the second one is functional form ':=' that could be used as follows DT[,':='(B=B+1, C=A+B, D=2];
 - DT[,Total:=sum(B), by=A] creates column "Total" equal to the sum of column B grouped by A;
 - DT[,Total:=NULL,] deletes column "Total";
 - when using := in j do you don't need to assign the result to DT, i.e. the DT <- part is superfluous;